top of page

 Many homeowners are interested in going solar but want their photovoltaic system to look sleek.
 Some households are also concerned about the hassle of performing roof work with modules covering the roof.
 Because the design life of solar panels is around 30 years, many homeowners will need to replace their roofs during the lifespan of the solar power system.
 Although all-black solar panels are now widespread, solar shingles can completely conceal the solar panels and avoid the issue of replacing the roof with solar panels.
 So, let's explore solar shingles vs solar panels.

-Although Tesla solar shingles have gotten a lot of media attention, they still aren’t prevalent, largely due to their high price.
+Although Tesla solar shingles have received considerable media attention, they are still not prevalent, largely due to their high price.
 They are most cost-effective for new construction projects, homes that need new roofs, or when the homeowner is willing to pay more due to aesthetic preferences.

 What Are Solar Shingles?